 Security is foundational — Agentic Workflows inherit GitHub Actions’ sandboxing model, scoped permissions, and auditable execution.
 The attack surface of agentic automation can be subtle (prompt injection, tool invocation side‑effects, data exfiltration), so we bias toward explicit constraints over implicit trust: least‑privilege tokens, allow‑listed tools, and execution paths that always leave human‑visible artifacts (comments, PRs, logs) instead of silent mutation.

-A core reason for building Agentic Workflows as a research demonstrator is to closely track emerging security features in agentic engines.
+A core reason for building Agentic Workflows as a research demonstrator is to closely track emerging security features in coding agents.
 With Agentic Workflows we can assess these features under near‑identical inputs, so differences in behavior and guardrails are comparable.
-Additionally, the "compilation" process of Agentic Workflows enforces additional security checking suitable for the GitHub Actions context, for example highly restricted context substitutions.
-We are in active conversations with providers of agentic engines to increase and improve the security-related offerings available in the engines.
+Additionally, the “compilation” process of Agentic Workflows enforces additional security checking suitable for the GitHub Actions context, for example highly restricted context substitutions.
+We are in active conversations with providers of coding agents to increase and improve the security-related offerings available in the engines.
 Alongside engine evolution, we are working on our own additional mechanisms including MCP proxy filtering, container-configuration and hooks‑based security checks that can veto or require review before effectful steps run.

 We aim for strong, declarative guardrails — clear policies the workflow author can review and version — rather than opaque heuristics.
 Lock files are fully reviewable so teams can see exactly what was resolved and executed.
 This will keep evolving; we would love to hear ideas and critique from the community on additional controls, evaluation methods, and red‑team patterns.